Report: HHS Put Aide Nicknamed the 'Dog Breeder,' an Actual Dog Breeder, in Charge of Virus Response

 Harrison was promoted to Azar’s chief of staff in summer 2019 and, according to Reuters, five sources confirmed other officials regularly referred to him by the dismissive nickname “the dog breeder.”
 One of his decisions was allegedly to exclude the Food and Drug Administration and its chief Dr. Stephen Hahn from initial participation on Trump’s coronavirus task force, which included the CDC, National Institutes of Health, Office of Global Affairs, and Assistant Secretary for Preparedness and Response.
 (HHS denied that Harrison had made that decision to Reuters, though Vice President Mike Pence quickly added the FDA and Hahn to the task force when he was assigned to it on February 26.)

-According to Reuters, NIH director Dr. Anthony Fauci was uncertain whether the task force really needed to include the FDA, as at that time the Chinese government claimed the virus was spread via animals and the FDA works to “expedite drugs or devices.”
+According to Reuters, NIH National Institute of Allergy and Infectious Diseases director Dr. Anthony Fauci was uncertain whether the task force really needed to include the FDA, as at that time the Chinese government claimed the virus was spread via animals and the FDA works to “expedite drugs or devices.”

 That obviously ended up being untrue.
 Two sources told the news agency that the FDA’s exclusion directly affected its ability to update the White House on how testing was going, which was not well.
 The CDC and FDA took over a month to come up with viable tests, with the initial version resulting in false positives, and the result was a massive shortage that is still thwarting efforts to track the virus.
 According to Reuters, a senior government official said that Azar was also “flat-out wrong” on the availability of reliable test kits and failed to convey the scale of the national shortage of personal protective equipment.

-Note: Correction: A prior version of this post misstated Fauci’s title; we regret the error.